senacor/Tutorials-Microservices/README.md

 #### Tasks

 1. Configure the registry project as Eureka server.
-2. Configure the demo project as Eureka client so it register with the Eureka server.
+2. Configure the customer project as Eureka client so it register with the Eureka server.
 3. Configure the accounting project as Eureka client so it registers with the Eureka server.
 4. Configure a feign client for the customer endpoint in the accounting project and verify the customer ID upon account creation.